hackclub/hackclub/workshops/pcb_level_1/README.md

 Mark VBUS with a net, and then run it through a diode to the VCC net, which powers everything else on this board.

-Since we are powering a bunch of LEDs, I picked the biggest diode JLCPCB had (as a basic part).
+Since we will be powering a bunch of LEDs, I picked a big diode JLCPCB had as a basic part, C8678.
 This diode prevents current from going back into your computer if both USB and 5V pins are plugged in.

 Then, to tell the USB-C port that we are drawing power from it, CC1 and CC2 have to each be connected through separate 5.1k resistors to ground.
 That tells the USB-C power adapter that we can draw up to 5V 3A.